carpentries/instructor-training/episodes/05-memory.md

 There are different theories of cognitive load, but one by Sweller posits that people have to attend to three types of things when they are learning:

-*   Things they have to think about in order to *perform a task* ("intrinsic load").
+*   Things they have to think about in order to *perform a task* ("intrinsic").
-*   Mental effort required to *connect the task* to new and old information ("germane load").
+*   Mental effort required to *connect the task* to new and old information ("germane").
-*   *Distractions* and other mental effort not directly related to performing or learning from the task ("extraneous load").
+*   *Distractions* and other mental effort not directly related to performing or learning from the task ("extraneous").

 Cognitive load is not always a bad thing!
 There is plenty of evidence that *some* difficulty is desirable and can increase learning.
 However, there are limits.
 Managing all forms of cognitive load, with particular